×

 Cost Savings Are Also Huge in the Area of Power Consumption

-As applications and data move to the cloud, the physical servers they ran in-house on no longer exist.
+As applications and data move to the cloud, the physical servers they ran in-house no longer exist.
 This means huge savings on the amount used to power and cool these servers.

 Hence, an organization will witness a decline in its power bill, reducing the overall power consumption cost.